UCL/simstock/docs/source/simstockqgis.rst

 Editing the database
 ^^^^^^^^^^^^^^^^^^^^
 Edit mode can be activated by selecting the pencil icon in the top-left corner (see figures above).
+You can now make edits to any of the fields in the database.

+.. admonition:: Saving your changes \ \

-You can now make edits to any of the fields in the database. **When you have finished making changes, select the pencil icon again to turn off editing mode.
+   **When you have finished making changes, select the pencil icon again to turn off editing mode.
 QGIS will ask if you would like to save these changes.** If yes is selected, the changes will be saved to the `Simstock-Database.gpkg` file within your cwd.

 .. warning:: \ \

    *  Do not change the database layer names
    *  Do not name any other layers "DB-..."
    *  If you make edits, check for duplicates or misspellings as these will cause errors during simulation.